-Dr. Peter Frederick Weller (born June 24, 1947) is an American actor, director, lecturer and acting heavyweight.
+Dr. Peter Frederick Weller (born June 24, 1947 in Stevens Point, Wisconsin) is an American actor, director, lecturer and acting heavyweight.
 If you see him in a film or television show, just know that the quality of whatever you're watching has just gone up.
 He's undoubtedly known best for his role as Alex J. Murphy, better known as RoboCop (who he played in the first - and best - two films of the series) and loved best for his role as Buckaroo Banzai in the Cult Classic The Adventures of Buckaroo Banzai Across the 8th Dimension.

 He's also a major history buff, and has contributed to The History Channel on several occasions.
 He also teaches courses in ancient history at Syracuse University in New York.
 And he has a Master's Degree in Renaissance and Ancient Greek artwork and was recently conferred his Ph.D. in Italian History from UCLA.
 So yes, you can call him Dr. Peter Weller.